Nowodzek/essays/Torres/README.md

 .ve-media  https://iiif.juncture-digital.org/cc:776cef58-8458-46ae-820d-dc87abb889b8/manifest.json

-Felix Gonzalez Torres created a list of parameters for each exhibit that he created.
+Felix Gonzalez Torres created a list of parameters for each candy exhibit that he created.
 In doing so he left many unanswered questions that created variables in each exhibit.
 In all there are 20 candy instillations that were created, and any number can be on exhibit at any time.
 It's not uncommon for more than one to be on dispaly at a time.
-It is up to the Exhibitor what candies are used, the shape of the candies are placed and if or how often the candies are replenished throughout the exhibit. [*"Untitled" (Portrait of Ross in L.A.)*](https://felixonline.co.uk/articles/felix-gonzalez-torres-conceptualising-the-hiv-epidemic/) is one of the most well known of the series, and one of his more personal pieces.  [^1] [^3]
+It is up to the Exhibitor what candies are used, the shape of the candies are placed and if or how often the candies are replenished throughout the exhibit.
+The requirements are that there always is an "ideal weight" that the exhibit must start with and most correlate with the weight of one or two men.
+The meduim is always an endless supply of wrapped candies.
+The dimension always vary for each intillation. [*"Untitled" (Portrait of Ross in L.A.)*](https://felixonline.co.uk/articles/felix-gonzalez-torres-conceptualising-the-hiv-epidemic/) is one of the most well known of the series, and one of his more personal pieces.  [^1] [^3]

 .ve-media